AlanGreyjoy/sanfran-foodtruckies/README.md

 ## Spin-off projects

 - SanFran MFFP Proxy Service - A Node.js and Express backend service that acts as a proxy server for the San Francisco government's API.
 It's just a simple wrapper that translates object based search parameters and converts them into a single string query.
-[View repo here]("https://github.com/AlanGreyjoy/sanfran-mffp-proxy")
+View the repo [here](https://github.com/AlanGreyjoy/sanfran-mffp-proxy)

 ## Installation